Native Design

 iPhone Frame

-Streams fail, metadata arrives late, some stations have no artwork, some songs can't be identified, and station data is inconsistent.
+Streams fail, metadata arrives late, some stations have very ugly, or no artwork, some songs can't be identified, and station data is inconsistent.
 Live radio is a beautiful system because it's alive, and alive systems are rarely tidy.

 Atlas FM handles that mess with broken-stream skipping, ignored stations, fallback metadata, loading states, and careful transitions.
-I don't want to pretend the system is clean, I want to keep every rough edge from becoming the user's problem.
+I'm not trying to pretend the system is clean, I'm trying to keep every rough edge from becoming the problem of the people listening to it.

-Favorite stations and favorite songs are different kinds of memory: a station is a place to return to, while a song is a trace of what you found there.
+Favorite stations and favorite songs are different kinds of memory: a station is a place to return to, while a song is a trace of what you found, and liked there.
+For later listenting, songs can be opened in Apple Music or Spotify, but the main point is that discovery leaves a trail, and that trail has different meanings depending on whether it's a station or a song.

 The app separates "I want to go back there" from "I want to remember what I heard there."